 I'm in my thinking/feeling space on this and am open to thoughts:

-However, as a white guy, I was part of a shrinking racial majority, but a majority nonetheless.
+However, as a white guy, I am part of a shrinking racial majority, but a majority nonetheless.
 Growing up, my sensibilities and cultural perspectives were the dominant expression on TV and in mainstream print media.
 There were Blacks and Asians at my school, but not many.
 Whiteness was the norm.
-White supremacy (both in the systemic but also the KKK way) was dominant in my culture, though my parents tried to shield us from the harsher aspects of white racism and didn't put up with it in our home.
+White supremacy (both in the systemic but also the KKK way) was dominant in my culture, though my parents tried to shield us from the harsher aspects of white racism and didn't put up with overt racism in our home.

 So I get why white, straight Christian people are resistant to hearing about the plight of marginalized groups.
 If one has no experience being marginalized, and one hasn't looked to see how one has participated in or benefitted from that marginalization, one may be blind to the dynamics I explained above.
 Also, no one wants to look at how they participate in oppressive structures.
 That feeling of realization isn't pleasant.
 Not everyone wants to share.
 Many have religious views that support their prejudice.

-I think it's unavoidable in today's rapidly changing demographic to not focus on what it means to be white, gay, neurodivergent, politically and socially left/libertarian.
+I think it's unavoidable in today's rapidly changing demographic for me not to focus on what it means to be white, gay, neurodivergent, politically and socially left/libertarian.
 There are so many people out there who experience the world differently from me, unless I operate in a bubble, I'm invited to see how people live, think and believe differently from me.
 That doesn't threaten me.
 When I have felt resistance, I often later realize that some part of my privilege or sense of right order was challenged.
 Usually, upon examination, my sense of entitlement is what's really bothered.
 Sometimes my sense of being safe, of being respected, or being valued is threatened.

 Community Dynamics: How does the prevalence of identity politics influence the sense of belonging and cohesion within local communities, and what strategies can foster inclusivity amidst diverse identities?